 Hermit crabs like to remain hygienic, growing distressed in unsanitary conditions.
 What’s more, a dirty habitat can be hazardous to the health of hermit crabs.

 A hermit crab tank should be spot cleaned every 2-3 days.
 This involves wiping down walls and accessories and scooping substrate to remove any feces and uneaten food.

 A deep clean is necessary every 3-6 months.
 This involves scrubbing every surface of the tank down with vinegar, baking the substrate, and boiling any accessories in water.

 Get into a regular cleaning regime for your hermit crabs’ habitat.
-Prevent dirt and mold from building up and make sure that you use appropriate cleaning materials.
-This improves the quality of life of your hermit crabs.
+Prevent dirt and mold from building up and ensure that you use appropriate cleaning materials.

 Does a Hermit Crab Tank Need to be Cleaned?